 Fans of Classic Musicals | Lovers of Dramas | Fans of the film

 Know Before You Go

-The Stage 42 Theatre has a seating capacity of 499.
+The Stage 42 Theater has a seating capacity of 499

 Smart and casual wear is recommended.
-Keep in mind, the theatre is air conditioned throughout the year and can get a bit chilly.
+Keep in mind, the theater is air conditioned throughout the year and can get a bit chilly

 Strict Cancellation Policy